 The initial 3-year grant period of the HAALSI study was completed in 2017, with the establishment of a community-based cohort of 5,059 men and women ≥40 years of age in the INDEPTH community of Agincourt, South Africa.
 The response rate to the baseline survey was 86%.
-Two additional waves of longitudinal follow up of the cohort are taking place over the next 5 years.
+A second wave was completed in fall 2019, and the third wave will be taking place in 2021.

-During the baseline survey, all sampled individuals were visited at home from November 2014 to November 2015.
+During the Wave 1 survey, all sampled individuals were visited at home from November 2014 to November 2015.
 Trained, local fieldworkers collected survey data electronically using Computer Assisted Personal Interviews (CAPI).
 Extensive survey and laboratory data were collected to assess:

 Surveys were conducted in the local language, Shangaan, with instruments translated from English and back-translated to ensure reliability.
 In addition to the survey, fieldworkers collected anthropometric measures and blood via finger prick for those who consented.
 Point of care blood tests were done for glucose, hemoglobin and lipids, and dried bloodspots were collected and later tested for HbA1c, CRP, HIV, and HIV viral load and presence of antiretroviral therapy (ART) for those who were HIV-positive.

-The baseline survey data is now available through:
+The Wave 1 survey data is now available through:

 Harvard Dataverse: The Harvard Dataverse Network, housed at the Institute for Quantitative Social Science (IQSS) at Harvard, hosts the world's largest collection of social science research.
 Dataverse is an open source web application to share, preserve, cite, explore, and analyze research data.
 Please see window to Dataverse below.